-The other option is to register your UDID with a third party site, download the IPSW for your specific device, download the macOS Catalina beta and the download the IPSW for your specific device and go through things in the unofficial matter.
+The other option is to download the iOS 13 beta profile or register your UDID with a third party site. download the IPSW for your specific device, download the macOS Catalina beta and the download the IPSW for your specific device and go through things in the unofficial matter.

 Before you go this route, you need to check off the list of things you should do before installing the iOS 13 beta and read up on our reasons to and not to install the iOS 13 beta.
 You can also check out the iOS 13 beta problems that we know about.
 These go double for the iPadOS 13 beta.

 When you download the iOS 13 IPSW make sure you download the macOS Catalina beta and Xcode beta since you will need both of these as well.